 “This [policy] [certificate] provides periodic payments [weekly, bi-weekly, or monthly] for a set length of specific period of time while you are disabled from a covered sickness or injury.
 Read the description of benefits provided along with your [enrollment form/application] carefully.”

-(6) For accident only coverage, the application, policy, and certificate shall include a disclosure statement that reads as follows:
+(6) For accident only coverage, the application, policy, and certificate shall include a disclosure statement that reads as follows, with the phrase “from a covered accident” made prominent:

 “This [policy] [certificate] pays benefits for covered injuries from a covered accident.
 It does not provide benefits resulting from sickness.
 These benefits are designed to be paid to the [policyholder] [certificate holder].
 They are not intended to be paid directly to providers.
 This [policy] [certificate] is not major medical insurance and does not replace it.
 Read the description of benefits provided along with your [enrollment form /application] carefully.”

-Drafting Note: The words “from a covered accident” in the first sentence should be prominent.

 (7) For specified disease coverage, the application, policy, and certificate shall include a disclosure statement that reads as follows: